KnowThePepper

 The Chilly Chili pepper occupies a rare space in the C. annuum world: it looks like a fiery ornamental but delivers almost zero heat.
 Developed specifically as a non-pungent ornamental, it was bred to be safe around children and pets who might be attracted to its bright, candy-colored fruits.

 Fruits emerge green, then transition through yellow and orange before reaching a vivid red at full maturity - all stages often visible on the same plant simultaneously.
 That multicolor display is the primary appeal.
-At 1-100 SHU, this pepper sits well below even the mildly tangy bite of a banana pepper, making it essentially tasteless in terms of heat.
+At 1-1,000 SHU, this pepper sits well below even the mildly tangy bite of a banana pepper, making it essentially tasteless in terms of heat.

-As part of the broader American pepper tradition, the Chilly Chili represents a modern, intentional breeding direction - prioritizing visual impact and safety over culinary fire.
+As part of the broader American pepper culture, the Chilly Chili represents a modern, intentional breeding direction - prioritizing visual impact and safety over culinary fire.
 The compact plant habit, typically under 12 inches tall, makes it ideal for containers, borders, and indoor windowsill displays.

 While flavor data is limited, the fruits are edible and mildly sweet when ripe.
 Think of them less as a cooking ingredient and more as a living garnish.
 For anyone exploring the Capsicum annuum botanical family, this variety is a fascinating example of how breeders can dial capsaicin production essentially to zero while retaining all the visual drama of a hot pepper.